breatheco-de/exercise-battleship-vanillajs/README.md

 ## 😎 Feeling confident?

-+ Try implementing a "showShips" function that shows the ship positoins when clicked.
++ Try implementing a "showShips" function that shows the ship positions when clicked.